What does Brexit Mean for your Air Passenger Rights?

 Furthermore, the reason for the disruption in flight operations must be caused by the airline.
 Passengers have up to three years to claim financial compensation following a disrupted flight.

 You can head over to the AirHelp Know Your Rights pages, which will have all the information you need on your current rights.

 Compensation rights for passengers travelling on ‘Cinderella Flights.’

-Last month, airlines announced their 2019 flight schedules, which included ‘Cinderella Flights.’
+Airlines have long since announced their 2019 flight schedules, which included ‘Cinderella Flights.’

 What are the passenger rights for British citizens after Brexit?